seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

     blackboard) formulation of the problem.
   - Input files are [distributed version control][]-friendly.

-  See a more detailed decription (and discussion) about the input in [section 3 of the Software Design Specification][].
+  See a more detailed description (and discussion) about the input in [section 3 of the Software Design Specification][].

 - The mesh `tensile-test.msh` file is the output of [Gmsh][] when